chhavisharma/BackgroundSubtraction_LightWeight/README.md

-# LRM
+# Background Subtraction and Detection
-Background Subtraction and Detection
+LRM Assignment

 # Execution Instructions
 Use conda to create a new environment and activate it.